eristoddle/WSO2-Docker-Compose/examples/README.md

 ## WsoSamples

-For this project I used some of the WSO2 samples to create various types of artifacts in the applications.
+For this project I used some of the WSO2 samples to build and deploy various types of artifacts in the applications.

 ### Working examples